Photo Galleries of Activities at Gampo Abbey

 From this page you will be able to explore photos of many different aspects of life at Gampo Abbey.

-Ordination and Hair Cutting Ceremony for Lion residents
+2016 Ordination and Hair Cutting Ceremony for Warriors Who Are Joyful residency

 At the request of Chögyam Trungpa Rinpoche, Venerable Thrangu Rinpoche introduced temporary ordination (Tsanchö Genyen/Upasaka Brahmacharya ordination) to give Dharma practitioners an opportunity to experience monasticism without making a lifetime commitment.
 The prerequisite is the Refuge Vow.
 Temporary ordination is offered within the context of our monastic residencies from the Shambhala Monastic Order.
 Taking temporary ordination involves two ceremonies.
 The first is a public hair cutting where the residents heads are shaved leaving a small top knot of hair.
 At the end of the hair cutting ceremony residents are given their temporary monastic robes.
 This is followed the next day by the actual ordination ceremony which is lead by the monastic preceptor.
 The preceptor introduces the five precepts, cuts the last remaining hair of each participant and then offers the vow.
 The vows are transmitted at the point in the ceremony where the preceptor snaps their fingers.

 Gate Closing for 3 Year Retreat at Sopa Choling, Sept 16, 2016